 Median age divides the age distribution of the population in half.
 One half of the population is younger than the median age, while the other half of the population is older than the median age.
 As a result, the median age of the population provides some insight to the overall population structure within a community.
 Median age can and does vary over space and time.
-Changes in population compositions resulted in most Waushara County communities experiencing an increase in median age between 1990 and 2000 (Appendix A, Tables A-4 and A-5).
+Changes in population compositions resulted in most Waushara County communities experiencing an increase in median age between 1990 and 20005 (Appendix A, Tables A-4 and A-5).

-In 1990, the Town of Richford had the second youngest median age in Waushara County at Between 1990 and 2000, the median age increased by 5.8 years in the Town of Richford, and as a result the Town had the third youngest median age in the county.
-The Town of Richford had a slightly younger median age than the state in 1990 and a slightly older age in 2000.
+In 1990, the Town of Leon had the sixth oldest median age in Waushara County at 40.7 years, which was slightly higher than Waushara County's at 38.6 years.
+Between 1990 and 2000, the median age increased by 4.7 years in the Town of Leon, and as a result the Town had the fifth oldest median age in the county.
+The Town of Leon had a higher median age than the state in 1990 and 2000.
 In Waushara County the median age rose from 38.6 years in 1990 to 42.1 years in 2000.
 In Wisconsin, the median age increased from 32.9 years in 1990 to 36.0 years in 2000.
+While in the Town of Leon the median age increased to 45.4 years.